mbapple/waypoints/README.md

 	- [ ] Clean up this
 - [ ] Add overall calendar of travel
 - [ ] osm_id not being saved????
+- [ ] Fix consistencies in whether states are counted by nodes or stops